Start Your Cape Town Travels on the Right Foot

 - Hermanus or its next-door neighbor Stanford for wine tasting, whale watching, and walking or running along the cliff path.

-- Cederberg for wine tasting, star gazing, rock pool jumping, and spectacular hiking or climbing.
+- Cederberg for extraordinary wine tasting, star gazing, rock pool jumping, hiking, and climbing.

 - The Garden Route for wine tasting, seaside hikes, and good food

-- Barrydale for wine tasting (you see a trend?), waterfall walking, milkshake drinking, and quirkiness appreciating.
+- Barrydale for wine tasting (do you see a trend?), waterfall walking, milkshake drinking, and quirkiness appreciating.

 I could go on.